Laurcons/iakabscript/SPEC.md

 All statements in IS are sentences.
 Ed never touches the Shift key, and instead either talks in all lowercase, or in all uppercase if shouting.
 Therefore, all sentences in IS are case-insensitive.
 This being said, it's your responsibility to make the source code's casing interesting.

-Additionally, you can only have one sentence per line, and a line per sentence.
-Optionally, you can fit multiple sentences on one line, by separating them with a DOT (`.`).
-The last sentence must not be ended with a DOT.
-Empty lines are ignored.
+A sentence is always followed by a DOT `.` or a NEWLINE `<NL>`.
+This means that sentences **cannot** be split on multiple lines.

 ```
-Nu deci ggggggggg. fix pula
+Nu deci ilie ii gggggggg
-NU SE POATE

-DUTE COIE
+Hoho dutedracu cu ilie oho.
+Hoho zic "duten pula" hoh
 ```

 ## Number literals